How To Get Electrolytes: Your Guide to Oral Rehydration

-The symptoms of dehydration include lightheadedness, dry mouth, muscle cramping, extreme thirst, and headaches.
+The signs of dehydration include lightheadedness, dry mouth, muscle cramping, extreme thirst, and headaches.
 Moderate and severe cases produce symptoms that include confusion, low blood pressure, irregular heartbeat, heart failure, and dark-colored urine.
-If you suspect you have severe dehydration or your young child is unresponsive or has symptoms including a soft spot on their skull, irritability, or lethargy, head to the emergency room or contact your physician immediately.
+If you suspect you have severe dehydration or your young child is unresponsive or has a soft spot on their skull, irritability, or lethargy, head to the emergency room or contact your physician immediately.

 Here are the main causes of electrolyte imbalances:

 - Illness or sickness that causes diarrhea or vomiting

 - Alcohol consumption

 - Intense exercise or working in extreme conditions